 All of these ARMs are amortized over a 30-year period, meaning they will take 30 years to pay off, assuming you hold them until maturity (which most borrowers don’t).
 So in that respect they are similar to fixed-rate mortgages in length.

 The major difference is that the 30-year fixed is, ahem, fixed, while the ARMs are, you guessed it, adjustable.
 By adjustable, I mean your mortgage rate can move up, down, or sideways.
 This obviously presents some serious risk, assuming mortgage rates rocket higher during the few short years you hold the loan.

 While this is certainly true, mortgage rates are still near record lows, and will more than likely rise in the future.

 But will you stay in the home for 5-7 years, or will you move.
 And will you refinance before that time?
-If there’s a good chance you will, an ARM could make more sense than a fixed-rate mortgage.
+If there’s a good chance you will do either, an ARM could make more sense than a fixed-rate mortgage.

 For example, if you are buying your first home, but plan to move or upgrade to a better home as you start a family, an adjustable-rate mortgage might be the best option short-term.
 And the money saved can be used for a down payment on the next home.

 Additionally, the lower interest rate increases affordability, which is not only a plus, but may also be a necessity for borrowers cutting it close in the qualification department (sadly this type of behavior contributed to the current crisis and isn’t recommended).

 Never choose an adjustable-rate mortgage just to qualify for a loan.
 If you can’t qualify for a loan at the fixed mortgage rate, consider holding off and renting for a while or buying a cheaper property.